Factory Farms, Pasture Raised, and Veganism: An Analysis of Three Imperfect Ideals

 - As a result of an increased demand for vegan food, there would be an increased demand for produce farmers (as well as forestry and lab-grown meat) in a livestock-free society, creating new jobs.
 Unfortunately, this influx would employ squat compared to a massive number like 1.3 billion.

 - Climate change already costs the world $699 billion per year.
 By eliminating livestock emissions, we can reduce these economic costs.
-Unfortunately, this gain would be outweighed by the economic loss of decimating the livestock economy, which accounts for 40% of the developing world’s agricultural GDP.

 In the end, all three ideals for our meat and dairy system come with a heap of undesirable outcomes.
 There is no perfect, all-encompassing solution.